Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/set-a-fields-value.md

 *   To select a field from one of your data sources, in the **Value** box, click **Select field or group**.
 In the **Select Field or Group** dialog box, select a field with the same data type as the field whose value you want to set.
 *   To enter a formula, in the **Value** box, click **Enter a formula**.
 See the article [Enter a Formula in the Formula Editor](../../../common-concepts/advanced-expressions/formula-editor.md) for more information.

 If the selected field contains text data, you can compose a text by typing text, and inserting formulas and fields from your data sources.
 The text can contain line breaks and sections used for collecting data from repeating groups.
 To compose a text, click **Composed Text**.
-See the article [<span style="FONT-FAMILY: Segoe UI">Generate Dynamic Values for Text Fields](mk:@MSITStore:D:\WSRoot\Genus\Evolution\doc\Help\GenusLogixHelp_1033.chm::/../generate-dynamic-values-for-text-fields.md) for more information.
+See the article [Generate Dynamic Values for Text Fields](mk:@MSITStore:D:\WSRoot\Genus\Evolution\doc\Help\GenusLogixHelp_1033.chm::/../generate-dynamic-values-for-text-fields.md) for more information.

 See Also